jhoyt200931/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The Document Object Model, an object representation of the HTML on the page.

 2. What is an event?

+An event is an action taken on a webpage that can interact with different elements and cause things to happen.

 3. What is an event listener?

+An event listener is a bit of code that tells an element to look for a specific event and trigger an action.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array to gain access to more methods like .filter(), and .map().

 5. What is a component?

+A component is a smaller, modular piece of code that combines HTML, CSS and logic to create elements on a webpage.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.